Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ## `/Unresolved_issues/`

-This folder contains files used in my unclosed issues.
+This folder contains a [python script] (https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Unresolved_Issues/Issues1_Reply_pysam.ipynb)used to convert a vcf file into a fasta in pysam.